 (The rating is the average score which we have calculated from the available online reviews from various websites that sell these hammers)

-- Has a fibreglass handle with rubber grip
+- It has a fibreglass handle with rubber grip

-- Fully polished carbon steel head, that has been heat treated and fully tempered
+- It also has a fully polished carbon steel head, that has been heat treated and fully tempered

 - Measures 3.5 x 33 x 12.8 cm